diku-dk/futhark-mode/README.md

 `futhark-mode.el-corpus` directory to ensure that it doesn't break in the future.

+Note that not all of the indentation examples in `futhark-mode.el-corpus` are necessarily *ideal*.
+Some of them exemplify behaviour that we would like to fix (but exist as a regression test to avoid even worse outcomes).

 ## Authors

 Initiated by Troels Henriksen in 2013.
 Subsequently improved by: